-Import an existing MAC access control list
+Import an existing MAC ACL for WiFi clients

 You can import an existing access control list (ACL) that is based on up to 512 MAC addresses.
 You can import the list into any MAC ACL, but the MAC addresses on the list are available only for the MAC ACL into which you import the list.
 That is, if you want to use the same list in another MAC ACL, you must also import the list into that MAC ACL.